B23admin/kubectl-config-cleanup/README.md

 ## Install ##

-Install with krew: `kubectl krew install... ?`
+Install with krew: `kubectl krew install config-cleanup`

 or download the [latest release binary](https://github.com/b23llc/kubectl-cleanup/releases/latest) for your platform and add it to your $PATH